NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/linux.md

 https://github.com/NeuroDesk/neurodesktop/raw/main/Linux_run_Neurodesk/NeuroDesktop.run

 #### Option 2: Using Terminal
-1. Open a terminal, and type the folowing command to automatically download the neurodesktop container and run it
+1. Open a terminal, and type the following command to automatically download the neurodesktop container and run it

 ```bash
 sudo docker run \